 This leaves me with drone laying colony on the bottom, one queen right deep on top of that, and 1 shallow super (with some bees from the drone laying colony) on top.

-I will remove one of the deeps because I just dont like to run 2 deeps.
-And I may not have a population large enough (right now) to cover all those frames.
+I will remove one of the deeps because I just don’t like to run 2 deeps.
+And, I may not have a population large enough (right now) to cover all those frames.

 This process requires some time, some work and a little luck.
 However, I will go into winter with 1 strong queen right colony instead of 2 small colonies.
-One of which was doomed to die with a possible drone laying queen.